 So I knew when I got a dog, I would do this RIGHT.
 I called this one my “redemption dog,” the one I hope will ease my pain and guilt that swirls around in my chest like a nasty cold.
 It’s been almost two years since I’ve owned a dog; for a true dog lover, I think that’s enough penance.

-A couple months ago, I contacted various breeders, knowing that rescue wasn’t the solution this time around.
-I wanted to have a competitive dog and after owning a too-submissive border collie and dog aggressive pit bull, I wanted to go to a breeder for temperment and ability.
-I must have contacted over half a dozen breeders and while I liked one of them, she had a failed breeding for a litter due a split heat.
+A couple of months ago, I contacted various breeders, knowing that rescue wasn’t the solution this time around.
+I wanted to have a competitive dog and after owning a too-submissive border collie and dog aggressive pitbull, I wanted to go to a breeder for temperament and ability.
+I must have contacted over half a dozen breeders and while I liked one of them, she had a failed breeding for a litter due to a split heat.
 Another one didn’t even seem interested in getting to know me or the household their puppy would end up in.
 That made me very uncomfortable.

 Finally, I ended upon Nightshades Border Collies and I saw the puppy named Sarge…and knew he was it.
 Those ears, that eyeball…I could feel it in my gut.
 I could barely contain myself when I called Merry Gumm, excitedly putting down a deposit, barely registering that they were all the way in Kansas.
 I did road trips when I was a kid, but hadn’t ever had a road trip with a significant other before…but it wasn’t like Dustin was going to let me do it alone.
 So after shooting Savannah and Nathan’s wedding last Saturday (thank god it was a brunch wedding), we packed up and drove the eleven hours to Witchita, KS.

 We slept for five hours at a $50 Days Inn and then made the hour drive to the middle of nowhere Kansas, where a pretty little farm littered with dogs and horses held my redemption.